SteveRMann/LibraryExperiments/README.md

 Every Arduino programmer eventually runs into the problems of blocking code.
 Most often from using delay().
 The millis() function is the obvious solution but implementing it is messy.
 There are several timer libraries in the Arduino IDE library management catalog that are intended to replace the delay() function.
 I tested 10 of them here.

-#Testing criteria:
+##Testing criteria:
 For the purposes of this test, "at the same time" means within a few instruction cycles.
 I don't need to be schooled that microprocessors can only do one thing at a time.

 The test consisted of blinking three LEDs in asynchronous patterns.
 This image illustrates the blink pattern.
-All LEDs start their timing at the same time, flash asynchronously then coincidentally turn simultaneously on every six seconds.
+All LEDs start their timing at the same time, flash asynchronously then coincidentally turn on simultaneously every six seconds.

 ![This is an image](Async3.jpg)

-#Test criteria:
 The timers should operate independently of each other.
 For example, one timer starting cannot depend on another timer ending.
 Using one timer to trigger another is not independent because it would not work with timers that have no repeating coincidence.
 Adding a more timers should have no effect overall.
 Five of the ten libraries tested meet this criteria.

 There should be no limit to how many timers are running (within hardware or memory constraints).